-6.3.11.8 This policy is likely to control the delivery of the site early within the Plan period, given the scale of the site and given that the site already benefits from planning consent.
+6.3.11.8 This policy is likely to control the delivery of the site early within the Plan period, given the scale of the site and given that the site already benefits from planning consent and is under construction.
+Operational effects associated with use of the site for residential purposes will occur thereafter.

 6.3.11.9 The proposal could act in combination with other Swadlincote urban area sites proposed through the Part 2 Local Plan including land at Montracon, Swadlincote (H23m) as well as Part 1 Site allocations including Land North of William Nadin Way (H2); Land at Church Street, Church Gresley (H3); Land at Broomy Farm, Woodville (H4); Council Depot (H5) Strategic Employment Allocations (E1a, E1d and E1g) and the proposed Woodville Regeneration Area (E1c).
 Given the significance of proposals included in the Part 2 Local Plan it is unlikely that they would in isolation give rise to significant environmental effects.
 And whilst through the two local plans in excess of 28ha of employment land and in excess of 1,700 homes are allocated many of the sites are already commitments benefiting from planning consent and their potential to give rise to significant environmental effects (and need for Environmental Impact Assessment) being subject to consideration through the development management process.
 Moreover sites are spread throughout the existing urban area.
-Given the lack of sensitive areas within the town, such as statutory wildlife sites, scheduled monuments, protected landscapes etc. it is unlikely that the small scale additional growth would lead to environmental effects significantly different to those considered through the Part 1 Local Plan sustainability appraisal work.
+Given the lack of sensitive areas within the town, such as statutory wildlife sites, scheduled monuments, protected landscapes etc. it is unlikely that this additional growth would lead to environmental effects significantly different to those considered through the Part 1 Local Plan sustainability appraisal work.